h-t-lin/Dicom_Python_Toolbox/README.md

 -   **DICOM to NIfTI Conversion**: Converts batches of DICOM files to NIfTI format.
 (See `Dicom2Nifti.py`)
 -   **DICOM Header Extraction**: Extracts specified attributes from DICOM headers and compiles them into an Excel file.
 (See `DicomHeader_Reader.py`)

+## Latest Update (25/03/14)

+-   Added support for a new type of DICOM directory structure.
+-   Added a description of the output NIfTI folder format.
+-   Improved error handling: DICOM reading errors will now generate warnings instead of crashing the program.

 ## Requirements

 -   Python==3.8